shpml/fundamentals/exercise-solutions.md

 # UNIT EXERCISES: SOLUTIONS

 The following solutions are for the Unit exercises.
-If you're looking for solutions for the unit homeworks, go to the [Memory Game repository](https://github.com/jeannyvaidya/wdi-fundamentals-memorygame) and look inside the `solution folder`for individual unit homework solutions.
+If you happen to be looking for solutions for the unit homeworks, go to the [Memory Game repository](https://github.com/jeannyvaidya/wdi-fundamentals-memorygame) and look inside the `solution folder`for individual unit homework solutions.

 ### 1.2.1
 1. `$ cd Downloads`